Why visit Peru?

 There are many reasons to visit Perú:

-During its initial process in Cusco and expansive, the Incas built magnificent buildings which we can admire today, some of them are in the Sacred Valley or the same Machu Picchu in Cusco.
+With the arrival of the Incas, a new cultural process began.
+The pre-Inca cultures that lived thousands of years before them, were submitted.
+After that the Incas built magnificent buildings which we can admire today, some of them are in the Sacred Valley or Machu Picchu.

-As they also had a good command of the metal, they applied goldsmithing techniques to create incredible pieces of clothing and jewelry ornaments which were in most cases used by the noble people.
+The Incas were excellent builders of temples made in stone, as well as good goldsmithing, agriculture and hydraulic engineering.
+During their initial expansion in Cusco and over other territories, they applied goldsmithing techniques to create incredible pieces of clothing and jewelry ornaments which were in most cases used by the noble people.

 Art in its various expressions are passed from generation to generation.
 In this sense we can see that many of the fabrics, ornaments, and jewelry made by local artisans in Peru are a unique expression that comes from very remote times in some of their cases show the fusion between two cultures, the Inca and Spanish represented in religious manifestations.